-Staff at a local water facility in New England interviewed by this author corroborated many of challenges noted in other reports and studies.
-They stated their operation was largely dependent on revenue from the businesses and households they serviced.
-Much of the revenue was reinvested in maintaining the infrastructure while the majority of the budget allotted for waste water treatment was spent on removal and incineration of sludge.
-Most of the pump stations dated to the 1980s and remote connectivity to the system was limited, but possible through the telephone system.
-While the operators and supervisors were highly skilled at their jobs, understanding how cyber threats associated with an IT network could affect an OT network was less developed.
+Staff at a local water facility in New England interviewed by this author corroborated many of the challenges noted in other reports and studies.
+They stated that their operation was largely dependent on revenue from the businesses and households they service.
+Much of their revenue has been reinvested in maintaining the infrastructure, while the majority of the budget allotted for wastewater treatment was spent on the removal and incineration of sludge.
+Most of the pump stations dated to the 1980s and remote connectivity to the system were limited but possible through the telephone system.
+While the operators and supervisors were highly skilled at their jobs, their understanding of how cyber threats associated with an IT network could affect their OT network was less developed.